RevealBi/Documentation/en/developer/web-sdk/using-the-server-sdk/replacing-data-sources/replacing-data-sources-excel-csv.md

         protected Task<RVDataSourceItem> ProcessDataSourceItem(RVDataSourceItem dataSourceItem)
         {
-            // Check if the data source item is excel or csv file.
-Return the original data source item if not. if (dataSourceItem is RVExcelDataSourceItem == false && dataSourceItem is RVCsvDataSourceItem == false)
+            // Return data source unless it is an excel or csv file. if (dataSourceItem is RVExcelDataSourceItem == false && dataSourceItem is RVCsvDataSourceItem == false)
             {